emdonkus/Fantastic-Four/notes/sqlTesting/SQL_TESTING.md

   Ingredient: Includes the recipe id that the ingredient belongs to and a string for the actual ingredient.
   Instruction: Includes the recipe id that the instruction belongs to, the step number for it to be read and displayed on the HTML webpage in the correct order, and the string for that specific recipe step.
   User: Includes the user's unique id and an email string as well as a password.

+List of Tests:
+    -Test adding values to the table, should add all columns successfully -Test adding duplicate recipe, should error on duplicate primary key id -Test removing recipe, should remove all columns with that recipe id -Test non-null constraints work by attempting to add blank columns -Test foreign key constraints by adding values with correct and incorrect foreign keys -Test table creation for each table to ensure it exists and was created with correct data types (can be done with a query)

 Use case name
     Verify Favorites Table